-This means that graduates of Bristol Veterinary School’s Veterinary Science Programmes can practice in the UK, as well as multiple countries around the world after registering as a member of the RCVS.
+This means that graduates of Bristol Veterinary School’s Veterinary Science Programmes can practice in the UK, as well as multiple countries around the world.

 For full information on Bristol Veterinary School's accreditations, please visit the accreditation page.

-Informed by leading teaching methodology research, an innovative and interactive revised programme has been created.
-Students benefit from an increasing use of collaborative and case-based learning and are hands-on from day one, with teaching and placements in a range of settings including veterinary practices, farms and the on-site abattoir.
-Students work alongside experts in their field and develop curiosity, problem solving, teamwork and decision-making skills across a wide range of veterinary contexts.
+You will be hands-on from day one with an increasing use of collaborative and case-based learning and placements in a range of settings including veterinary practices, farms and the on-site abattoir.
+You will work alongside experts in their field and develop curiosity, problem solving, teamwork and decision-making skills across a wide range of veterinary contexts.